ECOLOGICALLY SUSTAINABLE, SMALL GROUP, LOW IMPACT TREKKING COMPANY IN INDIA

 The Decision

-Leh by default meant Stok Kangri to me.
-I had thought to do it after my Basic Mountaineering Course, but since I was there already without any plans, I decided to put an effort to summit it.
+For me, Leh automatically meant Stok Kangri.
+I had initially planned to attempt it after completing my Basic Mountaineering Course.
+But since I was already there without any fixed plans, I decided to try summiting it.

 The Plan

 The plan was simple.
 I had my own tent and sleeping bag.
-Trusting my trail finding sense, I decided to do it on my own.
-A 3-day plan.
+Trusting my trail-finding sense, I decided to do it solo—a 3-day plan:

 The Execution

-My bag felt too heavy.
-I was too sceptical about my chances of a successful summit with it, so I thought I would hire a porter to carry it for me.
-This decision of mine was not wise at all, and eventually, I ended up carrying my bag and paying money to the porter too !!
+My backpack felt too heavy, and I started doubting my chances of a successful summit with it.
+So, I decided to hire a porter to carry it for me.
+Unfortunately, that decision turned out unwise—I ended up carrying my bag myself and still paid the porter!

-I was very confident in my new feather sleeping bag, a duplicate North Face bought from Bhutan.
-I knew it was a duplicate North Face, but I trusted the down.
-However, it was not put to test yet.
+I felt quite confident in my new feather sleeping bag—a duplicate North Face I’d bought in Bhutan.
+I knew it was a fake but trusted the down filling.
+However, it hadn’t been put to the test yet.

-Mankormo is a cold campsite before Stok Kangri base camp, more so because of the river flowing by the campsite.
-As night drew in, It started to become even colder.
+Mankormo is a cold campsite before Stok Kangri base camp, especially due to the river flowing nearby.
+As night fell, the temperature dropped even further.

-As I started the trek from Stok Village, 2 other guys were trekking on their own as well.
-Vivek and Himanshu.
+As I started the trek from Stok Village, I met two other guys—Vivek and Himanshu—who were also trekking independently.

-In return, Vivek was carrying an Alpine stove and said that we could cook some tea, soup and Maggi before we start our push to the summit together, around 1 AM at the night.
-It was welcoming for me, otherwise, I had planned to push for the summit day on cashews, chocolate bars and candies.
-Something warm was good to have !!
+Vivek was carrying an alpine stove and offered to cook tea, soup, and Maggi before our summit push together at around 1 AM.
+That was a relief for me, as my plan for summit day was simply to survive on cashews, chocolate bars, and candies.
+Something warm sounded wonderful!

 The Summit Push

-Post midnight, we woke up to make tea and soupy noodles.
-After having it, we started our bet for the summit.
+Past midnight, we woke up to make tea and soupy noodles.
+After eating, we began our attempt for the summit.

-On the trail that night were we and a group of students who returned back very soon.
-A group of few Koreans had left an hour before us.
+That night, the trail was shared by us and a group of students, who turned back very quickly.
+A few Korean trekkers had left an hour ahead of us.

-It was very chilly outside, and maybe I took over precaution for it.
-Soon, I started feeling uncomfortable wearing too many clothes.
-I did not have a headlamp, so was carrying a hand torch.
-The pockets of my jacket were designated for 2 water bottles, and the pockets of my trousers were for a few chocolate bars, candies and some cashews.
+It was extremely cold outside, and perhaps I’d layered up a bit too much.
+Soon, I started feeling uncomfortable from wearing so many clothes.
+I didn’t have a headlamp, so I carried a hand torch.
+My jacket pockets were stuffed with two water bottles, while my trouser pockets held chocolate bars, candies, and some cashews.
 My camera bag hung from my shoulder.

-I had to reach Leh the same day, so I sped up on my return climbing down straight taking a shortcut.
-At 11 AM, I was back at the base camp having a hot bowl of Maggi.
+Glacier descent I had planned to reach Leh the same day, so I quickened my descent, taking a direct shortcut down.
+By 11 AM, I was back at base camp, enjoying a hot bowl of Maggi.

-The next day, we started at ease to reach Leh by afternoon.
+The next day, we started our trek back at leisure and reached Leh by afternoon.

 View User Profile for Suman